pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### email.html.erb

-- PDF template for application email pdf that attach to the application form
+- PDF template for application email pdf that is attached to the application form

 #### export.html.erb?end=YYYY-MM-DD&start=YYYY-MM-DD